Ani2nem/OS_Project2/devlog.md

 ## Thoughts so far, Started the project

 The main code of the project is complete, I just need to test the project and hope nothing breaks or it doesn't take too long.

+- I need to make sure the customer counting is working correctly - currently the tellers might be incrementing the counter, which could lead to overcounting.
+- The busy-waiting loop in the customer selection logic might not be efficient.
+- I need to make sure the bank closing message matches the required output format.
+- I need to complete the README with proper instructions.

 ## Plan for this session